 Articles and blog posts are the most effective content types for moving prospects through the funnel, with whitepapers, video and research reports next on the list.

 Websites, landing pages (62%) and home pages (61%) are the most likely to be personalized by marketers.
 (MarketingCharts.com)

 Chief Marketer’s study demonstrates that email is still the strongest channel in the B2B marketer’s toolkit.
 Not only are respondents most likely to say that it’s their largest source of leads, but also that it produces the highest ROI leads.
 (MarketingCharts.com)

-How can I use personalization for my customer experience?
+How can you use personalization for your customer experience?

-Start with things you already know, but maybe forgot along the way, and bring your knowledge back to the forefront of your thinking.
+Start with things you already know.
+Bring your knowledge to the forefront of your thinking.